Quickstart

 Step 1 — Register an agent

-Every governed request is attributed to an agent.
+Every governed request should be attributed to an agent.
 Two ways:

 - Dashboard wizard — Agent Registry → New Agent, fill in name + description, pick a template, click Register.
 Takes ~30 seconds for Community tier.